syndesisio/syndesis/app/ui/src/app/platform/README.md

 // rest of metadata.actions.ts continues below...
 ```

-Question: _what if we want to rollback the state of the metadata state to its original state whenever an error occurs?_ We can either dispatch the `MetadataReset` error along with each dispatching of the `MetadataReportError` action, or we can make the former depend on the latter.
-We can create a `metadata.effects.ts` fiel for that and populate it like this:
+Question: _What if we want to rollback the state of the metadata state to its original state whenever an error occurs?_ We can either dispatch the `MetadataReset` error along with each dispatching of the `MetadataReportError` action, or we can make the former depend on the latter.
+We can create a `metadata.effects.ts` field for that and populate it like this:

 ```typescript
 import { Injectable } from '@angular/core';